ponylang/rfcs/text/0000-safe-local-variable.md

 # How We Teach This

 This new references capabilities should be documented as well as the other ones.
+A dedicated page in the tutorial will be needed.

 # Drawbacks

-These are new reference capabilities to know.
+These are new reference capabilities to know for the Pony users.

+These will inevitably add more cases to handle into the type checker.

 # Alternatives